Prag8855/aab/content/guides/deutschland-ticket.md

 You must buy your ticket in advance.
 You have until the 10th day of the month to buy your ticket for the next month.
 For example, you have until May 10 to buy your ticket for July.

 When you buy the ticket, you sign a [direct debit authorization](/glossary/SEPA-Lastschriftmandat), and pay by automatic [bank transfer](/glossary/SEPA-%C3%9Cberweisung) every month.
 You need a European [bank account](/guides/first-bank-account-in-germany) for this.

+The rules can be different in other German states.

 ## How to cancel a Deutschland Ticket subscription